Zions Bancorporation (ZION)

 Topline growth is certainly important, but the overall profitability of this growth matters for the bottom line.
 For banks, we look at efficiency ratio, which is non-interest expense (salaries, rent, IT, marketing, excluding interest paid out to depositors) as a percentage of total revenue.

-Zions Bancorporation’s efficiency ratio came in at 59.6% this quarter, beating analysts’ expectations by 309.9 basis points (100 basis points = 1 percentage point).
-This result was 2.9 percentage points better than the same quarter last year.
+Zions Bancorporation’s efficiency ratio came in at 62.3% this quarter, falling short of analysts’ expectations by 90.9 basis points (100 basis points = 1 percentage point).

 7. Earnings Per Share